Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Take a look at this shot.
-Imagine trying to fill all of these little measuring spoons by scooping out the spices.
-It’d really get tricky by the time you got to the last spoon.
+Imagine trying to fill these little measuring spoons by scooping out the spices.
+It’d get tricky by the time you got to the last spoon.

 Lee has some tiny little funnels that she uses to fill these spoons and other items on her set.
 That eliminates the potential for a mess and makes things look much better.

 A few bits of spice got out of place.
-She just used her finger to dab it and remove it from the set.
+She used her finger to dab it and removed it from the set.

-Also, that nice wood surface isn’t actually wood.
+Also, that nice wood surface isn’t wood.
 It’s paper.
 She bought a book of paper backgrounds at a craft store.
-Looks like the real thing, but it’s much easier to put in place.
+It looks like the real thing, but it’s much easier to implement.
 This paper is also why we don’t want to spill anything wet or messy.

 All You Need is Lightroom

 Photoshop is a wonderful tool, but Lee only needed Lightroom for these photos.
-It doesn’t really take a lot of work to bring out the color, clarity and light to show off the food.
+It doesn’t take much work to bring out the color, clarity, and light to show off the food.

-The first step is to find the global adjustments needed for all of the photos.
+The first step is to find the global adjustments needed for all photos.
 Since they all used the Nikon 35mm lens, a Lens Correction adjustment applied to all of the images.
-The same is true for her White Balance, since the lighting environment didn’t change.
+The same is true for her White Balance since the lighting environment didn’t change.